perldude/perldude/README.md

 I ask that you please give me the benefit of the doubt.
 I always try to do the right thing so if you feel like I am doing (or saying) the wrong thing, know that my intentions are good and honorable.
-I respond well to constructive criticism.
+While good intentions aren't necessarily good excuses, I do respond well to constructive criticism.

 If I tell you that I don't understand what you're saying, it's because I actually don't understand what you're saying.
 I'm not faking or trying to be a jerk.